MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingGatewaySupport.md

 #### Example: Connector with required parameters

-If your data source function has multiple parameters, or a single non-URL parameter, then the `dataSourcePath` value will be a json string containing the parameters.
+If your data source function has multiple parameters, or a single non-URL parameter, then the `dataSourcePath` value will be a JSON string containing the parameters.
 The snippet below comes from the [DirectQueryForSQL](https://github.com/Microsoft/DataConnectors/tree/master/samples/DirectQueryForSQL) sample.

 ```